Pixelbite-CSS/dist/changelog/README.md

 - Added better dropdowns
 - Added `hover:` support
 - Added **full css** support
     - Now you can add any CSS style by replacing "-" with "_" since the PixelbiteCSS uses bunch "-" as a class splitter
+- Added `hidden = [true/false]` attribute to hide Config info
 - Updated css
     - Added `<table>` support
 - Bugfix